 For the Master of Science degree, the following requirements must be met:

-- Completion of a minimum of 30 graduate credit hours in academic coursework, with additional credits from practica and externships.
+- Completion of a minimum of 30 graduate credit hours in academic coursework, with additional credits from research, practica, and externships.

 - Completion of two unique externships, typically full-day placements extending throughout the semester at an approved off-campus site.

 - Completion of a minimum of 400 total clinical hours (including 375 direct clinical contact hours).

 - Demonstration of clinical competency as judged by the Program faculty.

 Students selecting the thesis option must also complete six hours of thesis credit.
 The student must design, implement, and produce a written thesis on a research topic in accordance with the School of Family Studies and Human Services guidelines, and successfully defend the thesis in an oral examination.